jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Algae Notes.md

 		- currently about 6 L in chaeto carboy
 		- currently about 5 L in tetra carboy
 	- autoclave more saltwater to use for monday
+- progress:
+	- added 258 uL of F/2 to each carboy

+08/19/2024
+- plans:
+	- add 28 psu saltwater to tetraselmis carboy
+	- add 20 psu saltwater to chaetoceros carboy